owncloud/QA/Server/Test_Plan_OCIS_Smoke_Test.md

 - [ ] share share "file.txt" with edit right

 Marie:
-- [ ] rename file - cannot rename in new implementation
 - [ ] change content of the file (can see new version)

 Admin: